DPGAlliance/dpg-standard/standard-questions.md

 **Scale of Solution:**
 <br>Additional information highlighting the extent and scale of your solution's implementation and success.
-* Where was this solution developed?*: _Please select one or more countries._
 * Where is this solution actively deployed?*: _Please select one or more countries._
-* Are there any multi-lateral organisations using your solution?: _Please select from the options below._
-* Are there any governments departments and/or ministries using your solution?: _Please enter a list country governments, ministries, public bodies that have adopted your solution._
-* Who else is using your solution?: _Please enter any other organization or body not covered in above questions that have adopted your solution_
+* Who else is using your solution?: _Please enter any other organization, multilateral, government, or body that has adopted your solution and if possible specify at what scale or for what use case it has been implemented._
-* Has your solution received any awards and/or recognition in the last one year?: _Please enter a list of awards and/or recognition recieved along with the awarding organisation, award title and a link to a certificate or document or image that verifies your claim for each._
+* Is your solution designed to support different languages or regions? _Please indicate if the solution has infrastructure in place or is otherwise designed to be multilingual._
+* Available languages _If present, enter the languages in which the solution is available._
+* Has your solution been part of any of these programs? _Please select from the options below.
+This could be current or former participation._
+* Highlights/ Learn more _Enter a list of links to public posts, use cases of the solution, or other prominent material to be showcased or that you would like us to know about.
+For example, links to videos, demos, how it works, visuals, etc._